sovelten/smallworlds/README.md

 # Smallworlds
-An interactive fiction framework in Pharo Smalltalk
+An interactive fiction framework in Pharo Smalltalk.

+The Framework is based on the Smallworlds package for Dolphin Smalltalk (http://ftp.sunet.se/pub/lang/smalltalk/Dolphin/SmallWorlds/) from Bob Jarvis.
+But it has changed to the point of becoming something else entirely.

 ## Installing